Akrivus/sgallery/README.md

 ## Plans
 Use the photo descriptions as prompts, and just post an AI-generated image, with no prompt.
 Leave image for interpretation in comments.
+(As of June 2024, I'm tired of giving away AI compute as a business model, so that's not happening haha.)